solomonmarvel97/solomonmarvel97/README.md

 # 👨‍🚀 🚀 👨‍💻

 I am a 23 year old Software Engineer from Nigeria.
 I am currently working as a technology partner with 7 startups, working on client centered data solutions along side a couple of awesome engineers, designers and other creatives.
 I am passionate about doing research in artificial intelligence, machine learning, natural science and space exploration.
-I have developed several solutions for small/medium scale businesses such as inventory and hr solutions, educational and health systems etc. over the past few years.
+I've been programming for a couple of years now and over these period i've developed some solutions for a several businesses such as inventory and HR management solutions, customer management solutions, educational and health systems etc.

 Click <b> <a href="http://marv.boltcliq.com">Here</a></b> to learn more about me!